JohnZaatra/Full-Stack-Recipe/README.md

    * Set up your MySQL database:
       * Create a new database (e.g., recipe_search_db).
       * Import the schema provided in backend/db/schema.sql into your database.
-   * Update the database connection settings in backend/config/db.js with your MySQL credentials.
+   * Update the database connection settings in backend/config/db.js with your MySQL credentials (change the connection from global to local if needed).
    * Start the backend server:*
    ```bash
    npm start